gcizman/hyperdevsolution/README.md

 1. Below is the link for the loom video about the following question asked from this assessment
 2. Experience as a developer
 3. Experience as a mentor
-4. Working remotely to deal with power cut and connectivity issues
+4. Working remotely to deal with power cut and connectivity issues(The video omit this part, i dont struggle with power cut usage because i have 4G pocket router at home its not interrupted).
 5. https://www.loom.com/share/f777a04889fb4e0e9437f10e34e1e056